christopher-francisco/vizion/README.md

 Create and link a `.hushlogin` file to the home directory to remove the annoying "last login" message.
 See: https://ashokgelal.com/2017/01/04/til-iterm-hush-last-login/

 ### vim
-Figure out what to do with the bin/vim (macvim's vim) vs actual vim possible from homebrew? fix problem with vim airlines trying to load before installing the plugin install ycm and tern_for_vim after.
-Consider vim-plug
+ - [x] Figure out what to do with the bin/vim (macvim's vim) vs actual vim possible from homebrew
+ - [x] Fix problem with vim airlines trying to load before installing the plugin
+ - [ ] Install YCM and tern_for_vim automatically after installing plugins.
+Consider vim-plug.

 ### tmux

 Remember to install Tmux Plugin Manager (tpm) and run `prefix + I` to install the plugins listed in `.tmux.conf`.
 This doesn't exist yet in this repository.

 Check TODO line on `dotfiles/.tmux.conf`.
 There's a thing for itallics and better mappings

-# Check layout for tmuxinator
-Run `tmux list-windows`

 ### ssh
 option to create a public/private key pair